-- I have some historical numbers, on the low end, with which I can associated excellent performances.
-These are my targets, because I’ve achieved these numbers in the past.
+- I have some historical numbers, on the low end, with which I can associate excellent performances.
+These are my targets because I’ve achieved these numbers in the past.

 - As I progress towards my goal weight, I have a lot of experience what I should be feeling, the sticking points, etc that I’ll experience along the way.